 Style and Format

-Based on the standard at major institutions offering upper division work, the Grossmont College RT Program requires(APA 7th edition format for all written work.
+Based on the standard at major institutions offering upper division work, the Grossmont College RT Program requiresAPA 7th edition format for all written work.

 Late Work

 Assigned written work will be due on dates specified by the instructor.
 This work must be submitted before class or clinical begins.
 If the written work is late the student will receive either a zero or no credit.
 If events occur which prevent the student from handing work in on time, special permission for submitting an assignment late may be requested.
 This request must be submitted in writing to the instructor before the due date stating the reason for the extension and the amount of additional time requested to complete the assignment.